 - outstanding rankings in the 2008 Research Assessment Exercise (RAE) for many arts and humanities subjects

-- Sussex was awarded a £2.6 million AHRC Block grant, establishing Sussex as one of the UK's leading providers of arts and humanities research training
+- Sussex was awarded a £16.9-million AHRC grant to co-ordinate a Doctoral Training Partnership across seven of the UK’s leading arts and humanities institutions

 Sussex has always moved beyond the boundaries of single disciplines, questioning and challenging received ideas.
 In the arts and humanities, Sussex has pioneered interdisciplinary studies, unifying a strong focus on historical study with the exploration of modern and postmodern theory.

 Excellence in the arts and humanities at Sussex was confirmed by the 2008 Research Assessment Exercise (RAE).
 All our subjects in arts and humanities were judged as having at least 90 per cent of their research internationally rated, with some outstanding results: American studies at Sussex was ranked 1st in the UK, and art history 3rd.